yren18/gitMobileAPP/README.md

 # gitMobileAPP

-A React Native App for Github
+A GitHub client written in React Native that allows you to browse and view GitHub repositories, user contents, star/unstar repositories, follow/unfollow users on mobile device.

 ## Screenshots